Detailed Information about Auction Domains

 Buy It Now Price

 Buy It Now price is commonly used in all auction types.
 This is simply the price that the seller will allow buyers to purchase a domain.
-The domain may actually be placed in a public auction and given a buy it now price as well as a minimum bid.
-If a buyer finds a domain that they want, they can pay the buy it now price and instantly purchase that domain without fears of another buyer placing a higher bid.
+The domain may actually be placed in a public auction and given a buy it now prices as well as a minimum bid.
+If a buyer finds a domain that they want, they can pay to buy it now price and instantly purchase that domain without fears of another buyer placing a higher bid.

 Auction close date & time

 We offer a Last Update service to keep you informed when a particular domain was last updated.
 You can get auction information as well as statistical information for specific domains.

 You can purchase these domains for yourself or re-sell them quickly to see an amazing return on investment potential!